-John Fraser is the Ontario Liberal Caucus House Leader and Critic for Health and Long-term Care, Intergovernmental Affairs, and Seniors Affairs and Accessibility.
+John Fraser is the Ontario Liberal Caucus House Leader and Critic for Health and Long-term Care, Intergovernmental Affairs, Labour, and Seniors Affairs and Accessibility.

 John Fraser is the Member of Provincial Parliament for Ottawa South, Critic for Health and Long-Term Care, Intergovernmental Affairs, Seniors Affairs and Accessibility and Liberal Caucus House Leader.
 He was born and raised in Elmvale Acres and Alta Vista, and has been an active volunteer in a number of local organizations and initiatives.
 He spearheaded the “Our Children, Our Hospital” campaign to save the Cardiac Care Unit at CHEO (the Children’s Hospital of Eastern Ontario) and organized a fundraiser for the Heron Road Emergency Food Bank which raised $20,000.
 For a number of years, he served as a palliative care volunteer at the General Campus of the Ottawa Hospital and as a coach to the Canterbury Mustangs Football Team.